 - roach clips.2

-No. Possessing drug paraphernalia is a drug petty offense, punishable by up to $100.3
+Possessing drug paraphernalia is a drug petty offense, punishable by up to $100 and no jail.3

 See our related article on advertising drug paraphernalia (CRS 18-18-430), which is a level 2 drug misdemeanor.
 This drug offense can carry jail time.

-No. Colorado law permits the possession of cannabis drug paraphernalia.
-The reason is that state law permits people to possess up to two ounces of marijuana for recreational use in private.4
+Colorado law permits the possession of cannabis drug paraphernalia.
+The reason is that state law permits possession of up to two ounces of marijuana for recreational use in private.4

 Note that the possession and use of marijuana are still illegal under federal drug law.5

-People can be asked if they have a hypodermic needle or syringe prior to:
+You can be asked if you have a hypodermic needle or syringe prior to:

-- an emergency medical technician or other first responder treating them; or
+- an emergency medical technician or other first responder treating you, or

-- a police officer searching their person, premises, or vehicle.
+- a police officer searching your person, premises, or vehicle.

 Five possible defenses arguments that could get a possession of drug paraphernalia charge dismissed include: